URiem/portfolio-project-3/README.md

 ## Google Sheet Access

-The following information is for the assessors or this project.
+The following information is for the assessors of this project.
 A link to the Googlesheet that is used to store, retrieve and delete data as part of the Speed Typing Test can be found here: [Google Sheet](https://docs.google.com/spreadsheets/d/1v-5AT1lGhn5DdTJ2SSQxviafFVwBQmiwdsMQ1t6k-LA/edit?usp=sharing).

-Please note that there is a prepopulated worksheet named 'test' which the assessors can use to test the functionality of the program.
+Please note that there is a prepopulated worksheet named **'test'** which the assessors can use to test the functionality of the program.
 Additional results can be written to this worksheet, but it cannot be deleted.

 ## Credits